Home / Amazon FBA & FBM / A Practical Guide to Selling Globally on Amazon

 • Competitor Analysis: Who are the top players in your niche?
 Dive into their listings, read their reviews, and check their pricing.
 If the market is completely dominated by a few huge brands with thousands of reviews, it might be a tough battle to win.

-• Pricing and Profitability: This is a big one.
-You have to factor in international FBA fees, currency conversion rates, and local taxes (like VAT).
+• Pricing and Profitability: You have to factor in international FBA fees, currency conversion rates, and local taxes (like VAT).
 Can you actually price your product competitively and still walk away with a healthy profit margin?

 Established vs. Emerging Markets